The bans on eviction enforcement in England, Scotland and Wales have been extended.

 If for some reason you can’t have essential work carried out (for example if the tenant is self-isolating), then you should document your attempts to do so in case your council requests evidence.

 You can now carry out viewings and let out homes, but you’ll need to adhere to the government’s guidelines.
 These including social distancing, wearing a face covering and providing separate towels for people coming to view properties.

 If a current tenant is isolating or has COVID-19 symptoms, you won’t be able to conduct viewings.

 This story was originally published in March 2020, but has since been updated.
-The last update was on 15 February 2021 with news of the eviction ban in England being extended until the end of March.
+The last update was on 18 March 2021 with news of the eviction ban in Wales being extended until 30 June.